 Regarding the flange gaskets - we have been advised by a reliable source that the holes in the gaskets through which the exhaust gases pass should be of different sizes.
 The gasket with the smaller hole (a "restrictor" gasket) should be placed under the left heat riser to make sure that the gas "pulses" from one side to the other properly.
 Dave found, however, that the size of the gaskets between the header flange and the heat riser flange doesn’t make any difference.
 Both of the gaskets supplied are larger than the hole in the flange, so the gasket provides no control over the way the exhaust gases flow.

-These gaskets are subject to full exhaust heat - on the order of 700-800C, and are made of asbestos or other similar heat resistant fibre.
+These gaskets are subject to full exhaust heat - in the order of 700-800C, and are made of asbestos or other similar heat resistant fibre.
 Dave was afraid that the gasket material he had won't cut it temperature-wise and that it would be difficult to cut gaskets out of material that would handle the heat (if such gasket material is even available).
 Given the dearth of parts from wrecking yards, he found it difficult to find a source for the gaskets, as well as for the little tin pieces that bolt around the heat riser flanges.

 Rob indicated that Mid-America Motor Works, BFY Obsolete Parts, Aircooled.Net, etc. would possibly have the gaskets -- they are a common replacement item.
 The tin bits would be harder -- almost certainly a wrecker item; e.g., Russ's Recycling.

 If you have removed the header/muffler, "doing it all up loose" before tightening anything is about the only way to do it.
 There is invariably a little mismatch, and thus a problem with fitting everything up properly.
 The heat risers are usually welded to the manifold pipe, making them difficult to move (though they may be bent a little if you are careful).
 This mis-alignment may also be partly due to the header/muffler design - if it has been made "not quite right" the heat riser flanges and header/muffler flanges will be misaligned.
 Attachment of these flanges is probably the most difficult part of the header/muffler reinstallation process, as you must align the gaskets as well as the flanges.
-Dave uses a small phillips screwdriver to align the holes, plus a little "friendly persuasion"! ("When all else fails, get a bigger hammer!" :-) After you have the bolts through the flange holes, then you are faced with attaching the washers and nuts underneath.
+Dave uses a small phillips screwdriver to align the holes, plus a little "friendly persuasion"! ("When all else fails, get a bigger hammer or pry bar!" :-) After you have the bolts through the flange holes, then you are faced with attaching the washers and nuts underneath.
 (Good luck!
 Don't let your wife hear the "blue" words! :-)

 Since writing the foregoing we have received some excellent input regarding the alignment of the heat riser and header/muffler flanges.
 Though we haven't had the experience, we have learned that prying the flanges to get them to align can cause cracking of the sleeve that holds the heat riser pipe against the bottom of the intake manifold.
 This horror story is illustrated in the following picture.